-According to the AHA, doctors recommend drinking only water and avoiding food, other drinks, and certain medications in order to make sure your results are accurate.
+Depending on your situation, your doctor might recommend drinking only water and avoiding food, other drinks, and certain medications in order to make sure your results are accurate.

 What else should you avoid?
 Alcohol.
 Drinking within 24 hours before your test can affect your triglyceride levels.

 Your blood will likely be checked using a test called a total lipid profile.
 To understand your cholesterol test results, you’ll need to know the different types of cholesterol that the test measures and what’s considered normal, potentially risky, and high.